Jannled/ColorStone/README.md

 Currently supported hardware:
 - Logitech G213 Prodigy (wip)

-If you want to see support for more devices, write me an E-Mail or feel free to commit to the repository.
+If you want to see support for more devices, create an issue or feel free to commit to the repository.

 ---
 (wip) means: Work in progress